 In order to meet the responsibilities and objectives as set forth in the Audit Charter, it is necessary for internal audit to perform reviews and audits of varying types and scopes depending on the circumstances and requests from management.

 Each fiscal year an annual audit plan is developed and submitted to the President and Board of Governors' Committee on Audit, Risk Management, and Compliance for review and approval.
 The audit plan is based on a risk assessment methodology, as well as requests from management.
-Audit services can be requested by members of the UNC General Administration community through memos, e-mail or via the Contact Us link.
+Audit services can be requested by members of the University of North Carolina System Office community through memos, e-mail or via the Contact Us link.

 The following types of audit services are provided by internal audit:

-Operational audits review the effectiveness and efficiency of operational units within the UNC-GA.
+Operational audits review the effectiveness and efficiency of operational units within the UNC System Office.
 Effectiveness measures how successfully an organization achieves its goals and objectives.
 Efficiency measures how well an entity uses its resources to achieve its goals.

 Compliance audits measure the compliance with established University, Federal or State laws, regulations, and/or policies.